eberban/eberban/books/tour/src/from_scratch/core_vocabulary/simple.md

 >
 > ```
 > po varu ge ga be
-> vari via bi ge fia ga
+> ma vai bi ge fai ga
 > ```

 A more advanced but useful predicate is about 2 things E and A satisfying a